Luis Garcia Player Props: Nationals vs. Giants

-On Friday, Luis Garcia (.270 slugging percentage in past 10 games, with no home runs) and the Washington Nationals face the San Francisco Giants, whose starting pitcher will be Alex Wood.
+On Saturday, Luis Garcia (.286 slugging percentage in past 10 games, with no home runs) and the Washington Nationals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
 First pitch is at 7:05 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with two RBI) against the Cubs.
+He had a hitless showing in his previous game (0-for-3) against the Giants.

 Luis Garcia Game Info & Props vs. the Giants